Find Award Flights with Qantas Frequent Flyer

 Generally, Qantas Points are worth around 1.5 to 1.7 cents each and vary depending on how they are redeemed.
 On average:

-- Best cabins for redemptions: Qantas Business and First Class, as well as partner airlines' premium cabins, such as those offered by Finnair, Air France, KLM, and Iberia.
+• Best Redemptions: Qantas Business and First Class, as well as partner airlines' premium cabins, such as those offered by Finnair, Air France, KLM, and Iberia.

 Airlines You Can Book Using Qantas Frequent Flyer